claudio-silva/grunt-angular-builder/README.md

 ### Roadmap

 1. ~~Javascript builder.~~ [done]
-1. Per directory build-config files support.
+2. Per directory build-config files support.
-1. CSS builder.
+3. CSS builder.
-2. Assets builder.
+4. Assets builder.

-**The project is under active development.** More functionality will be available very soon.
+**The project is under active development.**
+More functionality will be available soon.

 ---